 During his 23 year Jewish communal service career, Barry traveled often to Israel, Eastern and Western Europe ( Rome, Warsaw, Krakow, Vienna, Prague) and visited concentration camp sites of Theresienstadt/ Terezin, Mauthausen, Auschwitz-Birkenau.
 Now he enjoys traveling with his wife, Marcia.

 Professionally, Barry is proudest of his impact on others.
 Summing up Barry’s career in Central New York upon his departure for Austin, the Syracuse Herald American published an editorial – Farewell to a Class Act – and an article – An Examined Life, Thoughtful Local Jewish Leader Take His Leave.

 Rooted in his Jewish tradition, Barry finds his greatest joy in his family.
 Married since 1977 to the former Marcia Lederman of Buffalo, NY, the daughter of Carol Lederman and the late Solomon Lederman, he is the immensely proud father of Sharon (Silverberg) Brener and Mark Silverberg, who are both saving their pennies to maintain their parents in the style they are accustomed to once they retire.

-Marcia – currently Principal, HR Directions, formerly Vice President, HR Strategic Initiatives and System Office Chief Human Resources Officer (CHRO) of Ascension Health and formerly Senior Vice-president for Human Resources and Organizational Development for the Seton Healthcare Network (Austin) – and Barry are co-principals in Silverberg Associates, a consulting, coaching and HR services firm serving the for profit and nonprofit sectors.
+Marcia is Principal, HR Directions, and was formerly Vice President, HR Strategic Initiatives and System Office Chief Human Resources Officer (CHRO) of Ascension Health and previously Senior Vice-president for Human Resources and Organizational Development for the Seton Healthcare Network (Austin).
+She and Barry are co-principals in Silverberg Associates – a consulting, coaching and HR services firm serving the for profit and nonprofit sectors.